Cyned/TeensyBarker/README.md

 pip3 install -r requirements.txt
 ```

-# Connect to database
+# Connect to the database

-To test database connection cretea file **database/database.ini** with following content
+To test database connection crete a file **database/database.ini** with following content
 ```
 [postgresql]
 host=<hostname>